AdrianScott/protonsign/README.md

 ## Architecture Overview

 The front-end is a React.js application, which speaks to a PHP back-end accessible in a subdirectory on the web server, receiving POST requests and returning JSON replies with a "result" or "error" object in the replies.
 Data storage on the server-side consists of a "docinfo" directory with JSON files with info on the document signing request, and a "uploads" directory with the files uploaded.
 Uploaded files are only available through the PHP API for a configurable, limited number of days, a default of 7 days.
 Logins and transactions are made through the Proton-Web-SDK by the React front-end.
+This app leverages code from Proton's Taskly demo.

 ## Server Requirements